team-rocket-we-are-blasting-of-again/exam-final-product/README.md

 ![Architecture](/images/Architecture.png)

-Each service is build with a hexagonal architecture in mind:
+Each service is build with a hexagonal architecture.
+This will result in the following package structure:

 ![Service architecture](/images/folder-structure.png)